samsmithnz/SamsDotNetSonarCloudAction/README.md

           SONAR_TOKEN: ${{ secrets.SONAR_TOKEN }}
 ```

 I've also created an optional parameter to add any required steps before the projects are scanned (e.g. connect to NuGet registry and restore).
+I've also created an optional parameter to add any required steps before the projects are scanned (e.g. connect to NuGet registry and restore).
 An example:

 ```
   sonarCloud: